ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - Make a copy of the `heketi.json` to edit for the install.  (*TBD:* There are a number of `heketi.json` files in the git repo.
 I started with the one in `<repo-clone>/etc/heketi.json` )

-- Things I changed in `heketi.json`:
+- Things that may need to be changed in `heketi.json`:
-  - Server port: 8081  (8080 is already in use on master01, *TBD:* Find out what is using 8080.)
+  - Server port: 8081  (8080 is used by the ICP console.)
   - use_auth: True
   - admin key, user key (*TBD:* Are these two secrets a password?
 Or the name of a kubernetes secret?
 Looks like they are supposed to be a password.)
   - glusterfs executor: ssh